 As a self-professed condiment Queen, sauces are my jam.
 Every so often, I come across a sauce when dining at a restaurant that is so good it haunts my taste buds.
 The green sauce at Brasa is one of those sauces.

 It’s fresh and herbaceous and seriously addicting - and inspirational.
 This creamy green sauce (with jalapeno and spring onion) was inspired by that sauce.
 My version amplifies the heat and tags in spring onion (green onion) which adds a bright astringency.
 It’s a bold, beautiful sauce that has a wide variety of uses.
-My favorite applications include tortilla chip dipping, sandwich spreading, and taco topping.
+My favorite applications for this creamy green sauce include tortilla chip dipping, sandwich spreading, and taco topping.
+It's sort of like a jalapeno popper in dip form, thanks to the jalapeno and cream cheese base.

-Specifically, this spring onion green sauce is fantastic paired with Dr. Pepper Carnitas, Grilled Chicken Quesadillas, Air Fryer Tacos, and Air Fryer Nachos.
+Specifically, this spring onion green sauce is fantastic paired with Dr. Pepper Carnitas, Grilled Chicken Quesadillas, Air Fryer Tacos, Grilled Ranch Chicken, Doritos Walking Tacos, Easy Mexican Beef Tips, and Air Fryer Nachos.
 If you’d like to try Brasa’s green sauce I believe this to be the recipe, thanks to my Mom’s internet sleuthing.
 It’s awesome!

 To make this creamy green sauce, you will need the following ingredients.